chasseuragace/shape_data/readme.md

 ## License

-This project is yet to be licensed under the MIT License
+This project is yet to be licensed under the MIT License.